alfredstahl69/nixossurface9/README.md

 ```bash
 sudo nixos-install
 ```
-# assuming that you wont have errors you'll need to put in a root password at the end.
+ assuming that you wont have errors you'll need to put in a root password at the end.
 Remember to check your keyboard layout.
-I use the german keyboard layout, so had quite a lot of issues there as you might be able to imagine... and a>
+I use the german keyboard layout, so had quite a lot of issues there as you might be able to imagine... obviosuly you can change that all if you want.
+No idea how tho. ask chatgpt.

 ---